sdbma/convolution2D/README.md

 GNU General Public Licence

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
-There is no need to format nicely because it shouldn't be seen.
-Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)

    [wiki]: <https://en.wikipedia.org/wiki/Convolutional_neural_network#Convolutional_layers>
    [medium]: <https://towardsdatascience.com/how-are-convolutions-actually-performed-under-the-hood-226523ce7fbf>